 A Guide for Mother to Foster Healthy Eating Habits in Kids

-As a mother, you play a key role in shaping your child’s eating habits.
-The food choices you make and the eating habits you model can set the stage for a lifetime of healthy eating.
+As a mother, you have a big influence on your child’s eating habits.
+The food choices you make and the eating habits you model can shape a lifetime of healthy eating.
 But with busy schedules and picky eaters, it’s not always easy to get kids to eat well.
-This guide will give you practical tips to help your kids develop healthy eating habits that will stick with them for life.
+This guide will give you practical tips to help your kids develop healthy eating habits that stick.

 Healthy eating is very important for children:

-Now, let’s look at some strategies you can use to foster healthy eating habits in your kids.
+Now, let’s look at some strategies you can use to build healthy eating habits in your kids.

 Kids learn by watching.
 If you want your children to eat healthily, you need to walk the talk.
-Children are natural imitators, and they often mimic the behaviors they observe in their parents.
+Children are natural imitators, and they often copy the behaviors they see in their parents.

 Remember the age old poverb, actions speak louder than words!
 Your kids are more likely to eat broccoli if they see you enjoying it too.